Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Application of Stochastic Calculus to Thermodynamic Bounds

 \subsubsection{Secondary Active Transport}

 We first consider a Markov model of secondary active transport (SAT) of molecule $A$ through a protein funnel facilitated by molecule $B$ \cite{Berlaga2021, Berlaga2022, Berlaga2022_2}.
-The model, shown in Fig.~\ref{fig:Models}a, consists of six states; three [i.e.,\ $(1, 3, 5)$] corresponding to the funnel being open toward the exterior of the cell and other three [i.e.,\ $(2, 4, 6)$] open toward the interior of cell.
+The model, shown in Fig.~\ref{fig:Models}a and listed in Tab.~\ref{tab:SATstates}, consists of six states; three [i.e.,\ $(1, 3, 5)$] corresponding to the funnel being open toward the exterior of the cell and other three [i.e.,\ $(2, 4, 6)$] open toward the interior of cell.
+Hence, the state space is $\mathcal{N}=\{1,2,3,4,5,6\}$.
 In the absence of $A$ or $B$ bound, the funnel changes conformation with rate $\gamma$.
 Conversely, the crossing via $A$ or $B$-filled states occurs with $\gamma x$ for a dimensionless speedup factor $x$. $A$ and $B$ leave or enter the funnel inside and outside the cell with rates $l_{A/B}$ and ${\rm e}^{\mathrm{out/in}}_{A/B}$, respectively.
+The adopted parametrization is listed in Tab.~\ref{tab:ParameterSAT} in Appendix~\ref{AppSimPara}.

-We further consider a periodic extension of coupled SAT models to describe the transport of molecules $A$ through the membrane (Fig.~\ref{fig:Models}b).
-We leave the rates in the system unchanged, whereas the state space is extended to $\mathcal{N}\times\mathds{Z}$, with the additional degree of freedom accounting for the total number of $A$ molecules outside the cell.
+We further consider a periodic extension of coupled SAT models to describe the total transport of molecules $A$ through the membrane (Fig.~\ref{fig:Models}b).
+We leave the rates in the system unchanged, whereas the state space is extended to $\mathcal{N}\times\mathbb{Z}$, with the additional degree of freedom accounting for the total number of $A$ molecules outside the cell.

+The transport can be split into two categories: symporters and antiporters.
+These refer to to molecule $A$ being transported parallel or anti-parallel to molecule $B$, respectively.
+We are interested in the fraction of the total steady-state entropy production that we can estimate via the thermodynamic bounds for various values of transition rates $\textcolor{black}{e}^\mathrm{out}_B$.
+These transition rates are assumed proportional to the concentration of $B$ outside the cell \cite{Berlaga2021}, allowing us to ``control'' the value of $\textcolor{black}{e}^\mathrm{out}_B$, leaving it as free parameter we can tune.